PatrickGharib/AI-433/README.md

 ./gradlew run --args "\<arg1\> \<arg2\> ...." - builds and runs the source code, providing the given arguments to the program.
 Example: ./gradlew run --args "deptinst1.txt 1 1 1 1 1 1 1 1 2 16"

-./gradlew distZip - build and zips a runnable distribution under build\distributions

-## Running Distributions
-Unzip the distribution, then go into the bin folder and run the script appropriate for your platform.

-## All-in-one/"Fat" Jars
-Fat jars include all dependencies and are runnable on their own as self contained programs.
-Still need Java 8 of course, but it includes all libraries.